gideontong/Bot4Christ/CONTRIBUTING.md

 1. Shoot photos or find royalty-free images of nature as backdrops for verse image generators.
 2. Write the copywriting for the website that explains what this bot is for and what it does.

-# Maybe To-Do

-I don't really know if this is a ncessary feature, or a useful one.

-* Copyright command to show the copyright of a Bible.